 We Intake up to 60 children in out Reception Year.
 You can find out more information on the Norfolk County Council website regarding admissions.

 We work in partnership with parents to make the start to school as well matched to the individual child as possible.
 We will always discuss how well you feel and how we feel about how your child is settling.
 We will structure arrangements accordingly.
 If parents feel that their child is not ready for full days when they start school, we are able to offer part-time places, building up gradually to full-time attendance.

 We offer a structured induction programme to all our new children in the summer term prior to starting at the school.
 We work in partnership with many local pre-schools.
 Children come to us from a range of different pre-schools.
 Many children join us from the Beehive pre-school.
-The preschool committee is also responsible for running the breakfast and afterschool club that is located on the Infant School site.
+The preschool committee is also responsible for running the breakfast and after-school club that is located next to the Infant School site in the Parish Hall.

 Visits before entering school

 In the term before children start school there is an opportunity for you to meet the Headteacher and the reception class teachers.
 You can find out more about the school, talk to us and ask any questions you may have.